Skip to content

 A leading ! negates the pattern.

-(please note that re-connection logic might cause the to reconnect after a termination)
+(please note that a re-connection logic might exist on the client)

 curl -X DELETE \